STISIG/stisig.github.io/_posts/design/2020-12-20-social-media-work.md

 ---
 layout: page
 sidebar: right
-subheadline: Templates
+subheadline: Paper Review
 title:  "Social Media in Crisis Management"
-teaser: "Social media and electronic communication has been a sirens call for computer and information scientists since 9/11.
+teaser: "Social media and electronic communication has been a sirens call for computer and information scientists since 9-11.
 What has been attempted and how successful has it been?"
 breadcrumb: true
 tags:
     - social media, crisis informatics, needles in haystacks